IMSE Distance Education Policy

 A distance student is defined as a student enrolled in the distance section of an IE course.
 The section numbers for distance sections are typically "002" or "003."

-Exams must be taken with 24 hours of the regularly scheduled exam.
+Exams must be taken within 24 hours of the regularly scheduled exam.
 Students who live within 50 miles of campus must come to campus to take all exams.
 Students should make every effort to take exams on-campus during the regularly scheduled time.
 If this is not possible, alternate exam times will be scheduled.
 Students living more than 50 miles from campus may take the exam with an approved proctor.
 Students will be responsible for identifying a proctor.
 Proctors must be approved by the faculty at least two weeks before the first exam.
 The proctor should be associated with the testing facility of a community college, a library, a university or a professional testing center such as a Sylvan Learning Center.
 Students are responsible for any fees charged by the testing facility.
 (Download the Proctor Information Sheet)

 Distance students are required to communicate with the faculty before the second class period.
 This “first contact” helps insure that the distance student is not left behind at the beginning of the semester.
 Students are encouraged to do this before class begins each semester.